teo-cozma/Craftsmen-on-the-web/README.md

 - Stock photos:
     - Photo by Anamul Rezwan from Pexels (Welcome page)
     - Photo by Ivan Samkov from Pexels (Welcome page)
+    - Photo by Ono Kosuki from Pexels (Default article image)